2004 Kumbakonam School fire: Background

 There were three schools, namely, Sri Krishna Aided Primary School, Saraswathy Nursery and Primary School, and Sri Krishna Girls High School, operating in the same building in Kasiraman street in Kumbakonam, a town in the South Indian state of Tamil Nadu.
 The school was located amidst residential buildings, 15 m away from the main road.
 The school had a small gate 4 ft wide, immediately beyond which the classrooms were located.
 The classrooms did not have any partition, and there was a stage at the end of the classroom.
 On the northwest side of the stage were the noon meal kitchen and a cycle stand, both of which were thatched structures.
-The northern wing in the ground floor accommodated the Saraswathy Nursery and Primary School, which had six classes, one each for LKG (Lower Kinter Garden), UKG (Upper Kinter Garden), I, II, IV, and V. There was another entrance to the school on the eastern side.
+The northern wing in the ground floor accommodated the Saraswathy Nursery and Primary School, which had six classes, one each for LKG (Lower Kindergarten), UKG (Upper Kindergarten), I, II, IV, and V. There was another entrance to the school on the eastern side.

 The buildings in the nursery and primary schools had no ventilation.
 Near the eastern entrance, there was a narrow staircase 4.5 ft wide leading to the first floor of the building.
 The layout of the first floor was similar to the ground floor, where classes had no separation, and the exit was through a narrow collapsible door.
 The lower end of the class on the western side was connected to the noon meal kitchen thatched roof and the cycle stand roof, where the accident occurred.
 The Sri Krishna Girls High School had 179, Sri Krishna Aided Primary School had 477, and Saraswathy Nursery and Primary School had 126 students in their roles, totaling 782 students in the three schools.
-The second floor measured 62.5 ft * 13 ft and had classes for standards VI, VII, VIII, and IX of the girls' high school.
+The second floor measured 62.5 ft * 13 ft and had classes for standards VI, VII, VIII, and IX of the girl's high school.
 The third floor had an open terrace having a water tank.